GoogleChrome/web.dev/src/site/content/en/blog/airshift-perf-optimization/index.md

 ## **5. Performance hackathons**
 While all of these efforts regarding the performance optimization is important, it is not always easy to prioritize teams, both engineering and business, to focus on these non-functional development.
 Rather than dealing with this with a well-planned waterfall approach, some of the optimizations require more agility having try-and-error mindset.

-AirSHIFT is now conducting internal 1 day performance hackathons letting the engineers focus only on performance related works.
-In this hackathon they remove all the existing constraints and respect the participants' creativity, meaning any implementation that contributes to speed, is worth considering.
-To accelerate the hack, they split the group into small teams and compete by how much they were able to improve the [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score (which every team would be very competitive 🔥).
+AirSHIFT is now conducting internal 1 day performance hackathons to let engineers focus only on performance related work.
+In these hackathons they remove all constraints and respect the engineers' creativity, meaning any implementation that contributes to speed is worth considering.
+To accelerate the hackathon, AirSHIFT splits the group into small teams and each team competes to see who can get the biggest [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score improvement.
+(The teams get very competitive 🔥)

 <img class="w-screenshot" src="hackathon.png" alt="Photos of the hackathon">